rikvanmechelen/Asp.netMVCPatchExample/README.md

     }
 ```
 <p>
-Then i make all my model classes inherit from *MyModel*. note the line where i use *let*, i will excplain that later.
+Then i make all my model classes inherit from *AbstractModel*. note the line where i use *let*, i will excplain that later.
 So now you can remove the Delta<Entry> from you controller action, and just make it Entry again, as with the put method. e.g.
 </p>

 ```csharp